Last Updated on

 As with everything Google, things may change.
 Their algorithms are a mythical beast known only to themselves (and even then we wonder…), so it’s entirely possible that come tomorrow they may well begin to include more social media signals in their ranking algorithm.
 Or maybe they won’t.

-Regardless of the cards Google may (or may not) play in the future, there are a few key points to remember about using social media sites for SEO – or even if you don’t have SEO in your sights:
+Regardless of the cards Google may (or may not) play in the future, there are a few key points to remember about using social media sites for SEO (including PPC social media advertising):

 - Google may not currently include social signals, but Bing, for example, with its 24% share of search queries, does use social likes and shares as a direct ranking factor.
 Google is not the only player in the game.